 As you'll see in the next part of the transcript, this resulted in Tom striking back with hostility, “I don't need an intellectualizing lecture from you right now.”

-And now you have multiple choices, which is where the art and science of the Initiator-Inquirer process comes in.
+And now you have several choices, which is where the art and science of the Initiator-Inquirer process comes in.
 You could:

 There are no wrong answers.
 There are only choices.
 You must be resilient and willing to regroup if you make a choice that takes you in an ineffective direction.